This article was first published in March 2018 and updated in January 2020.

 On the main strip, local gems include:

 On the road to Buffels is a tranquil hideout on the river where some seats are over puddles of water, to have a bite while feeling all refreshed.
 The Riverdeck is a truly South African inspired eatery with options like potjiekos (stew in a cast iron hot pot), braai (South African style bbq) including lamb chops and boerewors (literally “farmer’s sausage”), pap (maize meal), roosterkoek (bread roasted and cooked over the braai), and for dessert, the spongy malva pudding.
+Basically, all the most delicious traditional South African food.
 You can also hire kayaks and SUPs to paddle along the river between meals.

 Other eateries in Sedgefield include:

 - Earth and Fire Restaurant at Blackwaters River Lodge which is a rustic bakery housed inside an old tractor shed and serves wood-fired bread.

 - Benguela, mentioned above, also has wine tastings right on the lake.